JamesXalis/JamesXalis/README.md

 **`Digital Craftsman (Developer/Creator)`**

 I'm an indie full-stack developer building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+Fast learner and eager to explore new technologies.
+Able to switch between perfectionism and pragmatism.
+Believer in agile software development, team work and Clean Code.
+Always questioning the status quo and wanting to improve.
+Able and willing to think outside the box.

 ---